Friends Seminary: Facilities

 The campus comprises six buildings.
 The largest building, known as Hunter Hall, built in 1964, holds classes for the entire Middle School, most of the Lower School and some of the Upper School.
 The building contains a basement-level gymnasium and cafeteria, library and media center, science laboratories, art studios, computer laboratories and classrooms for all grades.

-Attached to the school is the historic Meetinghouse, a landmark built in 1860 and home of the Fifteenth Street Monthly Meeting of The Religious Society of Friends.
-The Meetinghouse plays an integral part in student life at Friends Seminary.
+Attached to the school is the Meetinghouse, a New York City designated landmark built in 1860 and home of the Fifteenth Street Monthly Meeting of The Religious Society of Friends.
 Outside the front doors of the Meetinghouse is the courtyard used for recess and other activities.
-Located on 15th Street at Rutherford Place (next to Stuyvesant Square), the Meetinghouse serves both as a place of worship and as a performance space, although in 2011 the school arranged for most performances to be hosted by the Vineyard Theatre on 15th Street.
-The Meetinghouse also serves as a home for the school's music program.
+Located on 15th Street at Rutherford Place (next to Stuyvesant Square), the Meetinghouse functions both as a place of worship and as a performance space, although in 2011 the school arranged for most performances to be hosted by the Vineyard Theatre on 15th Street.
+The Meetinghouse also houses the school's music program.

 In 1997, the school purchased and renovated a former German Masonic Temple located on 15th Street.
 The new building, called "The Annex", incorporates "green technology" to create a building with less of an ecological footprint than many other buildings in the city.
 The Annex includes more science labs, as well as three multi-use classrooms, and a black box theater.

 Friends Seminary completed an extensive redevelopment project in 2019.
 They designed an entirely new structure behind the facades of three 1852 townhouses and connected them seamlessly to the School's main building.
 The new structure provides separate access for the Upper School, in addition to a "Great Room," which is a multipurpose gathering space that opens onto a courtyard.
 The new space also features an Upper School Commons and Terrace along with new classrooms are that grouped around shared study and locker areas.
 A rooftop Greenhouse and play area was also developed.